Galois theory of difference equations with periodic parameters: Picard--Vessiot theory

 \begin{remark} The base pseudofield $K$ is a product of the fields, say $L\times\ldots\times L$.
 If the field $L$ is perfect, then for every pseudofields $F$ and $E$ containing $K$ the ring $F\otimes_K E$ is reduced.
 Indeed, let $e_0,\ldots,e_{t-1}$ be all indecomposable idempotents of $K$, then

-Since $L$ is perfect and $L$-algebras $e_iF$ and $e_i E$ are reduced, then $e_iF\otimes_{L} e_i E$ is reduced as well (see~\cite[A.V.~125, No.~6, Theorem~3(d)]{Bourbaki2}).
-Therefore, if $L$ is perfect, then any Picard-Vessiot extension is separable.
+Since $L$ is perfect and $L$-algebras $e_iF$ and $e_i E$ are reduced, then $e_iF\otimes_{L} e_i E$ is reduced as well (see~\cite[A.V.~119, No.~5, Th\'eor\`em~3(d)]{Bourbaki2}).
+Therefore, if $L$ is perfect, then any Picard--Vessiot extension is separable.
 If the field $L$ is finite, algebraically closed or of characteristic zero, then $L$ is perfect.
 In this case, the set $\F$ contains all intermediate $\Sigma$-pseudofields. \end{remark}